CWE-CAPEC/CWE-Content-Development-Repository/README.md

 # Common Problems with Integrating Content Suggestions Into CWE

-The CWE team has identified the following factors from previous content suggestions that may delay or ultimately affect whether your content suggestion is integrated into CWE.
+The CWE Program has identified the following factors from previous content suggestions that may delay or ultimately affect whether your content suggestion is integrated into CWE.

 - __Submission is not Weakness-focused.__ Weaknesses are sometimes more easily understood based on their attacks, or when expressed as a lack of a particular protection mechanism.
 This is not how CWE entries are defined.
 It may require additional effort to conduct the root-cause analysis to identify the underlying weakness.
 - __Submission requires additional reorganization within CWE.__ While weaknesses related to numeric calculation, buffer overflows, injection, etc. have been researched extensively and have a stable organizational scheme within CWE, other portions of CWE are less mature.
 Submissions related to these parts of CWE might require broader reorganization of associated relationships across multiple views, possibly forcing the creation or deprecation of multiple entries, not just the original submission.